fabiobm/raspberry-pi-telegram-bot/README.md

 (as reported by the `vcgencmd measure_temp` command), in celsius
 * `/uptime`: Replies with the Raspberry Pi's uptime (as reported by the `uptime` command)
+* `/help`: Replies with available commands and actions
 * Sending an image (as a photo) saves it at a subdirectory of the `images_dlna_basepath` [setting](#settings) named after the current date (in `%Y-%m-%d` strftime format), with the filename `image.jpg` (or `image_1`,